Flamefork/iron_gql/README.md

 ## Custom Scalars

-The generator maps GraphQL scalars to Python types in two layers:
+The generator maps GraphQL scalars to Python types in two layers.

-**Built-in scalars** are mapped automatically:
+It maps **built-in scalars** automatically:

 | GraphQL | Python |
 |---------|--------|